7Block Labs

 Stage 0: Multisig + Off‑chain voting (weeks 1-2)

-Parameters to set on day 1:
+Parameters to Set on Day 1:

 Stage 1: Hybrid on‑chain governance (weeks 3-6)

-• Extensions to enable:
+• Extensions to Enable:

-• TimelockControl (queue + execution delay) (docs.openzeppelin.com)
+• TimelockControl (handles queue + execution delays) (docs.openzeppelin.com)

 Stage 2: Specialized councils and elections (months 2-6)